 Introduction by Joshua Hall

 Revealed in the Baghdád period and characteristic thereof in its power of expression and balance of lucidity of style and mystic allusions, it was addressed to Shaykh Salmán, in response to queries which he posed to Bahá’u’lláh regarding the nature of God’s oneness, or Divine Unity.
-Shaykh Salmán was a renowned Bábí of this period, and later a stalwart Bahá’í, whom Bahá’u’lláh entrusted with the dissemination of His writings, at this time not disclosing His true station, but all the same intimating in their majesty and potency the glory of His dispensation.
-Shaykh Salmán, though unlettered in the learning of his time, was nonetheless marked by his insight in spiritual matters, and it is a testimony to his strength of character the he braved the vales and cities of an unbelieving world, despite the constant danger and peril to his own person and fellow coreligionists should he be discovered bearing the Tablets of Bahá’u’lláh, widely known for His Bábí allegiance.
-Shaykh Salmán, therefore, was as the fishermen of Jesus’ time who, though bereft of outward pomp, fortune of circumstance and acquired knowledge, were nonetheless made to be recipients of a divine wisdom whose impact is palpable to this day, and who faced the revilement of the world in preaching Christ’s gospel.
+Shaykh Salmán was a renowned Bábí of this period, and later a stalwart Bahá’í, whom Bahá’u’lláh entrusted with the dissemination of His writings, which at this time did not unequivocally disclose His true station, but all the same intimated in their majesty and potency the glory of His dispensation.
+Shaykh Salmán, though unlettered in the learning of his time, was nonetheless marked by his insight in spiritual matters, and it is a testimony to his strength of character that he braved the vales and cities of an unbelieving world, despite the constant danger and peril to his own person and fellow coreligionists should he be discovered bearing the Tablets of Bahá’u’lláh, widely known for His Bábí allegiance.
+Shaykh Salmán, therefore, was as the fishermen of Jesus’ time who, though bereft of outward pomp, fortune of circumstance and acquired knowledge, were nonetheless made to be recipients of a divine wisdom whose influence is palpable to this day, and who faced the revilement of the world in preaching Christ’s gospel.
 How befitting is it, then, that Shaykh Salmán should be the one to whom this Tablet, written in Arabic, the classical language of religion, philosophy and theology, was addressed, he who was outwardly bereft of those branches of human knowledge, but who was exalted by the grace of Bahá’u’lláh to heights of understanding which the exponents of scholastic learning had never attained.
-The words of Bahá’u’lláh Himself shine clearly in this Tablet when He describes the favor that He granted Salmán; “Despite My own powerlessness, My hardships, my poverty and impoverishment, inasmuch as I desire to reveal what God hath graciously given Me…wherefore shall I impart to Thee what God hath made to flow from My pen, that thou mayest pride thyself in that We have chosen thee from amongst the people, that thou mayest be of them that cleave wholly to their Lord, and that thou mightest yield Him thanksgiving for what He hath graciously given thee, and for the verses which He hath sent down unto thee, verses which strike bewildered awe in men of learning.”
+The words of Bahá’u’lláh Himself shine clearly in this Tablet when He describes the favor that He granted Salmán; “Despite My own powerlessness, My hardships, My poverty and impoverishment, inasmuch as I desire to reveal what God hath graciously given Me…wherefore shall I impart to thee what God hath made to flow from My pen, that thou mayest pride thyself in that We have chosen thee from amongst the people, that thou mayest be of them that cleave wholly to their Lord, and that thou mayest yield Him thanksgiving for what He hath graciously given thee, and for the verses which He hath sent down unto thee, verses which strike bewildered awe in men of learning.”

 Having described the circumstance of this Tablet and its context, we can transition to treating the substance of the Tablet itself, its constituent parts, problems it addresses and questions it resolves.
 Bahá’u’lláh begins by first naming the Tablet, and describing its purpose in a brief exordium; “Herein”, states Bahá’u’lláh, “is that which shall render the people independent of all things, by which the fragrances of holiness suffuse the words, and from which it is proclaimed that there is no god but Him.”